 You will feel a bit like you have been on a boat for up to a week after the manoeuvre is performed.
 However, what usually happens is there is a 10-15% improvement in your symptoms each day such that by a week after you are better.
 If you are not 95% better within a week following the manoeuvre, that’s when you need to second treatment.

 Most people never have a recurrence of dizziness again.
 But a small number have repeated bouts and need treatment intermittently.

 Pesistent dizziness – two possible causes:

-At Macquarie Street Physiotherapy we have two physiotherapists who are trained to identify and treat your dizziness.
+At Macquarie Street Physiotherapy located in the Sydney CBD, we have a physiotherapist who is trained to identify and treat your vertigo and dizziness.
 They can help make you more comfortable and confident that the world will keep turning, instead of spinning!